Arquisoft/viade_en1b/README.md

 [Check it out!](https://arquisoft.github.io/viade_en1b/)

-> Remember to add https://arquisoft.github.io to your trusted apps in SOLID.
+> Remember to add https://arquisoft.github.io to your trusted apps in SOLID (Read, Append, Write and Control).

+> In case you experience any error related to ACLs, it is SOLID stuff, please create a new POD to test all the functionalities of our application.

 ## Contributors